killerstorm/rell/doc/guide/general.rst

     namespace foo {
         external 'foo' {
-            class transaction;
+            entity transaction;
-            class block;
+            entity block;
         }
     }

    function get_foo_transactions(): list<foo.transaction> = foo.transaction @* {};
    function get_foo_blocks(): list<foo.block> = foo.block @* {};

-- External block must be put in a namespace in order to prevent name conflict, since classes ``transaction`` and ``block`` are already defined in the top-level scope (they represent transactions and blocks of the active blockchain).
+- External block must be put in a namespace in order to prevent name conflict, since entities ``transaction`` and ``block`` are already defined in the top-level scope (they represent transactions and blocks of the active blockchain).
 - Namespace name can be arbitrary.
 - External and non-external transactions/blocks are distinct, incompatible types.
-- When selecting external transactions or blocks, an implicit height filter is applied (like for external classes).
+- When selecting external transactions or blocks, an implicit height filter is applied (like for external entities).

 Mount names
 -----------

-Classes, objects, operations and queries have mount names:
+Entities, objects, operations and queries have mount names:

-- for classes and objects, those names are the SQL table names where the data is stored
+- for entities and objects, those names are the SQL table names where the data is stored
 - for operations and queries, a mount name is used to invoke an operation or a query from the outside

 By default, a mount name is defined by a fully-qualified name of a definition: